Emergency Treatment for the Flu in Dallas

 ER Knowledge Hub Your Source for Expertise on Health, Emergencies, and Beyond

 First of all, see your doctor to check if there are medications that might help.
-Prescription drugs called antivirals may be able to treat the flu, especially if you take them within 48 hours of developing symptoms.
+Prescriptions may be able to treat the flu, especially if you take them within 48 hours of developing symptoms.
 Antibiotics do not help you get over the flu, but they are sometimes prescribed if you have a secondary/bacterial infection (bacteria are different types of germs than viruses).

 Learn More About the Flu